MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 - **Assign users to preset security policies**: [Preset security policies](/defender-office-365/preset-security-policies) are the recommended method to quickly assign a uniform level of protection across all of the capabilities.
 You can choose from **Standard** or **Strict** protection.
 The settings for Standard and Strict are described in the tables [here](/defender-office-365/recommended-settings-for-eop-and-office365).
 The differences between Standard and Strict are summarized in the table [here](/defender-office-365/preset-security-policies#policy-settings-in-preset-security-policies).

-  The advantages of preset security polices are you protect groups of users as quickly as possible using Microsoft's recommended settings based on observations in the datacenters.
+  The advantages of preset security policies are you protect groups of users as quickly as possible using Microsoft's recommended settings based on observations in the datacenters.
 As new protection capabilities are added and as the security landscape changes, the settings in preset security policies are automatically updated to our recommended settings.

   The disadvantage of preset security policies is you can't customize virtually any of the security settings in preset security policies (for example, you can't change an action from deliver to junk to quarantine, or vice-versa).
 The exception is entries and optional exceptions for [user impersonation and domain impersonation protection](/defender-office-365/anti-phishing-policies-about#impersonation-settings-in-anti-phishing-policies-in-microsoft-defender-for-office-365), which you must configure manually.